DramisInfo/kube-lab/README.md

    - Test the complete PXE boot process with a client machine

 4. **Network Configuration Fine-tuning**
-   - Ensure DHCP server is properly configured for the network
+   - ❌ DHCP server (dnsmasq) is failing to start (enters FATAL state)
+   - Need to resolve conflicts with host network mode
    - Fix any IP address range or subnet mask issues
    - Verify that DHCP options for PXE boot are correctly set